Alexander Zhukov (businessman): Biography

 Zhukov was born in 1954 in Moscow.
 His father, Shayaborg (Boris) Rabkin, was a playwright and writer, and his mother, Inessa Rabkina, was an editor at the Moscow film studio.
 Alexander Zhukov is related to Georgy Zhukhov, the marshal who led the Red Army in the Second World War.
 Zhukov gives a lot of money to the Russian Orthodox Church and he restores churches.
 After graduating from school, he worked as an assistant to a film director at the Moscow film studio "Tsentrnauchfilm".
 In 1981, he graduated as specialist in Eastern languages from the Institute of Asian and African Studies under the Moscow State University.
 After graduation, he worked as editor at "Sovinterfest" (a division of the Goskino organizing exhibitions and festivals).

 In the late 1980s, he started his business activity.
 Zhukov has resided in London since 1993.
 In 2001, he became a British citizen.

 In 2001, Zhukov was arrested in Italy and spent several months under arrest on suspicion of being engaged in arms smuggling from Ukraine to the states of former Yugoslavia.
 Subject to legal documents, Zhukov was charged of "moral complicity".
 A report titled Ukrainian Organized Crime compiled by Italian police in October 1998, obtained by reporters from Washington-based International Consortium of Investigative Journalists, refers to Zhukov as a member of organized crime group "Odesa Oil Mafia."
 In 2004, Zhukov was absolved from the offences of "moral complicity" in arms trading, because (as was stated in court decision) the offences, for which he was charged, did not occur.

-According to Institutional Investor, Alexander Zhukov was a client of a Jersey-based offshore trust company La Hougue which engaged in tax minimisation through legal loopholes and other avoidance measures.
+According to Institutional Investor, Zhukov was a client of a Jersey-based offshore trust company La Hougue which engaged in tax minimisation through legal loopholes and other avoidance measures.

 Family

-Zhukov met his first wife while both were students in Moscow and was married for three years until 1984 to a member of the Moscow intelligentsia, the Russian-Jewish molecular biologist Yelena Zhukova (born 1957 or 1958), who emigrated to the United States in 1991 only two months before the collapse of the Soviet Union and, in 2024, remarried to media mogul Rupert Murdoch.
+Zhukov met his first wife while both were students in Moscow and was married for three years until 1984 to a member of the Moscow intelligentsia, the Russian-Jewish molecular biologist Yelena Zhukova (born 1957 or 1958), who emigrated to the United States in 1991 only two months before the collapse of the Soviet Union and, in 2024, remarried media mogul Rupert Murdoch.
 He has one daughter, Darya "Dasha" Zhukova (born 1981), and two sons: Mikhail Zhukov and Boris Zhukov.
 Through his daughter Dasha, who was married to oil oligarch Roman Abramovich, he has a grandson, Aaron Abramovich (born 2009), and a granddaughter, Leah Abramovich (born 2013).

 In March 2021 his third grandchild, Philip Stavros Niarchos, was born after his daughter's wedding to Stavros Niarchos II, the grandson of a Greek shipping tycoon and son of Philip Niarchos.